Table of content

 However, optional calibration is available when:

-- Symptoms don’t match sensor readings
+- Symptoms don’t match sensor readings.

-- Users confirm discrepancy with a glucometer
+- Users confirm a discrepancy with a glucometer.

-- After accidental pressure on the sensor
+- After accidental pressure on the sensor.

 If readings seem off, manually calibrate using these settings: